DappCoderr/Cadence-Fun/doc/docs/Module 2/Lesson 10.md

 sidebar_position: 10
 ---

-In Cadence, resources may include a destructor function, which is executed when the resource is destroyed.
+In Cadence, Resource may have a destructor function, which is executed when the resource is destroyed.
 Destructors have no parameters and no return value and are declared using the `destroy` keyword.
 A resource can have only one destructor.

 ```jsx
 // Define a resource named `Country`